Yoga & Guns : Should We Shoot?

 The first shot blew my breath away.

 Stress response…..Laughter, disbelief, then amazement and curiosity.

-The yogic text, The Mahabharata, speaks of Arjuna going into battle but being able to fight with NO ANGER.
+The yogic text, The Mahabharata, speaks of Arjuna going into battle and fighting with NO ANGER.
 PURE CLARITY.

 I can understand this now.